CalvinVon/dalao-proxy/README.md

     When those three fields satisfied certain conditions, request response would be cached in folder (`cacheDirname` you specified).

 ## Example:
-Here is a sample of server response data
+Here is an simple example of server response data
 ```js
 // send request
 POST /api/list HTTP/1.1